PencilCode/reference/src/render/turtle/pen.html.md

 <h3>Pretty Paths</h3>

-When tracing out a path using an animated turtle, the path is continuously drawn with one end at the turtle.
+When tracing out a colored path with a, the path is continuously drawn with one end at the turtle.

 This can sometimes result in overdrawing.
-For example, if you have a line-cap style like <b>square</b> that extends beyond your the line-join shape for a sharp angle, extra pixels can stick out if you draw the path continuously.
+For example, if you have a line-cap style like <b>square</b> that extends beyond the line-join shape for a sharp angle, extra pixels can stick out if you draw the path continuously.